tridivb/slowfast_feature_extractor/README.md

 # SlowFast Feature Extractor

-Extract features from videos with a pre-trained SlowFast model using the PySlowFast framework
+Extract features from videos with a pre-trained SlowFast model using the PySlowFast framework.

+**Note**: This is currently broken due to the dependencies on Slowfast and Detectron2 frameworks.
+We are working on fixing this.

 ## TODO

 1. Create requirements file with more extensive installation instructions
 2. Test with latest Pytorch and update dependencies
+3. Minimize code dependency on Slowfast framework

 ## Getting Started